 The overall implementation of the project will be coordinated with and guided by the existing structures established under SNSDP and SSSNP.
-At the national level, the current NAC, composed of Undersecretaries from the relevant ministries for safety net and chaired by MAFS and co-chaired by the Ministry of Finance and Planning (MoFP) and MGCSW, will continue to provide policy and strategic guidance and coordination.
+At the national level, the current NAC, composed of Undersecretaries from the relevant ministries for safety net and chaired by MAFS and cochaired by the Ministry of Finance and Planning (MoFP) and MGCSW, will continue to provide policy and strategic guidance and coordination.
 The CRA and UNHCR will also be included in the NAC.
 In addition, the NTC, composed of Director Generals and Directors of relevant ministries, will also continue to provide technical and operational support for implementation of the project.
 The NAC and NTC will facilitate critical local engagements, including State and County authorities.
-At the local level, the local institutional and community governance and coordination structures established under the SNSDP and strengthened under the SSSNP will continue to support daily implementation, coordination and provide operational support to the project.
+At the local level, the local institutional and community governance and coordination structures established under the SNSDP and strengthened under the SSSNP will continue to the project.

-The project will engage UNOPS through a Standard Output Agreement to support the implementation of cash transfers (sub-components 1.1 and 1.2).
-Recognizing the significant institutional capacity gaps at the local levels to ensure effective and accountable delivery of safety net assistance and compliance with environmental and social risk mitigation measures, the MAFS PCU will engage UNOPS through a Standard Output Agreement for the implementation of cash transfer activities under sub-components 1.1 and 1.2.
+The MAFS-PCU will engage UNOPS through a Standard Output Agreement to support the implementation of cash transfers (sub-components 1.1 and 1.2).
+Recognizing the significant institutional capacity gaps at the local levels to ensure effective and accountable delivery of safety net assistance and compliance with environmental and social risk mitigation measures.
 The already-established PCU structure within MAFS will oversee the overall performance and activities of UNOPS.
 In addition, the MGCSW will also collaborate with MAFS PCU in the supervision, M&E of the implementation by UNOPS through its PCU and SP Unit.
-While implementation of cash transfer will be contracted to UNOPS, the project will include necessary capacity building measures for both MAFS and MGCSW to strengthen the Government project implementation capacity and ensure gradual handover of implementational responsibility to the government.
+While implementation of cash transfer will be contracted to UNOPS, the project will include necessary capacity building measures for both MAFS and MGCSW to strengthen the Government project implementation capacity and ensure gradual handover of implementation responsibility to the government.

-In addition, specialised NGOs and/or firms will be hired to support the implementation of complementary social measures and economic opportunities activities at the local level.
-The project will hire a specialised local NGO to deliver the modules for complementary social measures to promote human capital development under Component 1.
+In addition, 2 specialised NGOs will be hired to support the implementation of complementary social measures and economic opportunities activities at the local level respectively.
+The NGO for complementary social measures will deliver the modules to promote human capital development under Component 1.
 The contracted NGO will work closely with existing local committee structures to effectively deliver the activities and leverage local-level capacity implementation on the ground.
 Such structures may include boma health workers and agriculture extension services, where feasible and available.
 A specialised NGO or firm will be selected under Component 2.
 It will develop context-specific modules for providing economic opportunities and deliver activities on the ground.

-The SNSOP will closely engage with UNHCR and the Commission for Refugee Affairs (CRA) on the implementation of Window for Host Communities and Refugees (WHR)-supported activities in the refugee-hosting areas of Pariang and Maban.
+The SNSOP will closely engage with UNHCR and the Commission for Refugee Affairs (CRA) on the implementation of Window for Host Communities and Refugees (WHR)-supported activities in the refugee-hosting areas including Pariang, Maban and Yambio.
 At a broad level, these projects will seek UNHCR's advice on how to facilitate an integrated approach to inclusive, Government-led development across WHR-supported Bank-financed projects.
 UNHCR and the CRA will not be directly involved in the implementation of activities but will support the overall implementation process in the refugee hosting counties by (i) identifying existing refugee and host community structures, community-based targeting method, (ii) sharing information on the activities implemented in the refugee camps and host communities by UNHCR and other agencies, (iii) participating on the coordination committees established at central and local government levels, and (iv) participating on the project implementation monitoring and supervision missions.

-Figure 1: Implementation Arrangements
+Figure 1.2: Implementation Arrangements